This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Who does it apply to and when?

-The CSRD currently applies to “first wave” companies which are EU and non-EU issuers (i.e., entities which have equity or debt listed on an EEA regulated market) which are:
+First wave companies are EU and non-EU issuers (i.e., entities which have equity or debt listed on an EEA regulated market) which are:

 • large undertakings exceeding the average number of 500 employees; or